bedecarroll/example-network/README.md

 - Easy to maintain
 - Ability for network engineers, not just software engineers to work with

+To be clear this repository is not perfect and it is not meant to be.
+It is designed to show concepts in network automation.

 ## Directory structure

 ```tree